RamiATASSI/PetriNet_backend_API/README.md

 For more insights on how to use this API, please look at [index.html](./src/Flask_API/templates/index.html)

-This project is designed as the backend of a bigger one, in progress.
+This project is designed as the backend of a bigger one, in progress ([front website](https://rdp-project-front-hugues898s-projects.vercel.app))

 *Authors:* [Rami Atassi](https://people.epfl.ch/rami.atassi)